Best Australian owned gifts for tea lovers

 For reasons undocumented but probably obvious there is a strong correlation between lovers of tea and lovers of books.
 They do tend to go so well together, especially when the stories are set in magical locations that provide a little escape into tea heaven.

 Sunshine Coast author Josephine Moon describes her stories as 'books like brownies': indulgent, comforting, a treat for the senses, but filling and with chunky nuts to chew on.
-Her first novel The Tea Chest, is a delightful story of set in a Brisbane boutique tea shop.
+Her first novel The Tea Chest, is a delightful story of set in a London boutique tea shop.
 Buy it from Booktopia and support an Australian owned bookseller.

 10. Tea sampler box